 Iron: broccoli, Brussel sprouts, cabbage, dark leafy vegetables, potatoes, and string beans

 Potassium: broccoli, cucumber, mushrooms, peas, potatoes, spinach, sweet potatoes, and zucchini

 *Vitamin D is one we can’t get from vegetables.
 The best place to get that is from the sun.

-We need all these great vitamins and minerals to keep our body working how it’s supposed to work and to keep us from getting sick.
+We need all these great nutrients to keep our body working how it’s supposed to and to keep us from getting sick.
 Many of us are deficient in some of these, because we’re not eating as many vegetables as we should.

 2. They don’t have artificial colors, flavors, or sweeteners.

 Unlike many processed foods, vegetables don’t have these harmful things added to them.
 Artificial flavors can cause hyperactivity, asthma, tumors, allergies, and skin irritation.
 You have no way of knowing what exactly is in the “artificial flavor” in a processed food.
 Artificial sweeteners can still cause the same effect as sugar, like weight gain and addiction.
 Thankfully, we don’t have to worry about these factory-made ingredients with vegetables.

 If they’re organic, they don’t have any harmful thing added to them.
 Non-organic vegetables are usually sprayed with fungicides, herbicides, and pesticides and some are covered with a wax coating.
 So try to choose organic vegetables, as they’re available and as your budget allows.
 But even if your budget does not allow for the best of the best (organic, local, fresh vegetables), eating canned non-organic veggies is better than eating NO veggies!

 Vegetables don’t have artificial or natural sugar added to them, but many are still sweet.
 One of my favorite vegetables is sweet potatoes.
 I love how they’re naturally sweet, especially roasted with a little cinnamon on them.